Building Muscle 101

-Weight training is beneficial for building and increasing overall strength and responsiveness of the body.
-It includes doing exercises that place a demand on the muscles to work against a resistance or weight.
+Weight training is beneficial for building and increasing the overall strength and responsiveness of the body.
+It includes doing exercises that place a demand on the muscles to work against resistance or weight.
 For minimum fitness, it is recommended to perform at least two resistance training sessions, or alternately three sessions of vigorous cardio per week.

 Strength training, along with cardio and proper dieting, is the most effective way for burning fat and building muscle.

 There are various benefits to strength training, besides increasing strength.
 It can improve movement control, physical performance, functional independence, walking speed, self-esteem, and cognitive abilities, decrease the chances of developing type 2 diabetes, enhance cardiovascular health and reduce blood pressure.

 Performing resistance training increases bone density and strengthens the ligaments and tendons, building your resistance to injury.
 The lactate threshold, the amount of time it takes for your muscles to fatigue, is also increased through strength training.

 People who train for endurance races usually add resistance training 1-2 times per week, which helps their bodies to handle the repetitive stress of movements (swimming, cycling, and running).